Be Safer With a Home Fire Extinguisher

-Type B – Works best for fuels like gasoline, butane, and cooking oils
+Type B – Works best for fuels like gasoline, butane and for cooking oils

-Type C – A most appropriate choice for electrical fires
+Type C – Most appropriate choice for electrical fires

 Which Extinguisher is Best?

-In the event, a larger blaze breaks out and you require more than a fire extinguisher, call 911 immediately.
-Then get help to assess the fire damage and manage fire cleanup, call the fire and water restoration service in Raytown, MO for help.
+In the event a larger blaze breaks out and you require more than a fire extinguisher, call 911 immediately.
+Then get help to assess fire damage and manage fire cleanup, call the fire and water restoration service in Raytown, MO for help.
 They can handle the fire damage cleanup and help get things back to normal.
-Preparation can help you avoid a disaster, however, so keep a couple of extinguishers at hand.
+Preparation can help you avoid a disaster however, so keep a couple extinguishers at hand.